-It is recommended that a 1Kg (2.2lb) minimum capacity dry powder fire extinguisher be located near to the main habitation entrance door.
+It is recommended that a 1 Kg (2.2lb) minimum capacity dry powder fire extinguisher be located near to the main habitation entrance door.

-A pan fire 'should' not have a fire extinguisher aimed at it but be smothered with a fire blanket.
-This should be within easy reach of the hob but away from the source of flames.

-In case of a fire

-- Get everyone out of the motorhome as quickly as possible using whichever exit is nearest including windows.
-Do not stop to collect any personal items. - · Raise the Alarm.
-Call the fire brigade. - Turn off the gas cylinders valve if it is safe to do so.
+- A pan fire 'should' not have a fire extinguisher aimed at it but be smothered with a fire blanket.
+This should be within easy reach of the hob but away from the source of flames. - .
+In case of a fire - Get everyone out of the motorhome as quickly as possible using whichever exit is nearest including windows.
+Do not stop to collect any personal items. - Raise the alarm.
+Call the fire brigade - Turn off gas cylinder valve if it is safe to do so.